dspace-group/simphera-reference-architecture-aws/README.md

 ```

 Access credentials are typically stored in `~/.aws/credentials` and configurations in `~/.aws/config`.
-There are [various ways](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication-and-configuration) on how to authenticate, to run terraform.
+There are [various ways](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication-and-configuration) on how to authenticate, to run Terraform.
 This depends on your specific setup.

 Verify connectivity and your access credentials by executing following command: